 For question 3, Logic to be added: If Q8 on ARVs History Pre-Pregnancy is answered ‘Yes’, then Q3 on this form cannot be answered as ‘No’

-Enrollment HIV Disclosure status for Caregivers living with HIV with children aged 10-15.9
+Enrollment HIV Disclosure status for Caregivers living with HIV with children aged 10-15.9 - Version 3.0

 Note to DMC: CRF only required when child age calculated by [today] to be between 10 and 15.9 years of age.
 If the Caregiver has a child greater than 16 at enrollment, and consented (confirmed they disclosed their HIV status), this form is not required.